Dan Keller's Perpetually-Under-Construction Home Page...

 in Rome (where my family moved after Danskammer)

-where as a teen I danced to the Free Love in the Teen Club
+where as a teen I danced to the

 in the catacomb beneath St. Paul's-within-the-Walls

-and I go back every year (here are pix from May, 2005) and in 2008-2009 actually
+and I go back every year (here are

 returned to